 3. Measure the Opening

-Measure the sliding patio screen door’s opening so you can purchase a new screen.
+Measure the sliding screen door’s opening so you can purchase a new screen.
 Replacement pieces should be a couple of inches larger than the opening in both directions.

 Remember: It’s better to have more screen than you need, because you can always trim the excess.
 On the other hand, if the replacement screen is too short, there’s no option except to purchase the proper-size screen.